 PTBuilder creates topology (devices and cables) inside Packet Tracer via JavaScript, but does not generate device configurations — you still configure OSPF, VLANs, ACLs, etc. manually.
 NetPilot generates the complete lab including topology AND all device configurations, exported as a ready-to-use .pkt file.
 PTBuilder automates part of the setup; NetPilot automates all of it.

-Can AI help me troubleshoot my Packet Tracer lab?
+Can AI help me troubleshoot my Cisco Packet Tracer lab?

 Yes.
 ChatGPT and Claude can help troubleshoot — paste your config and error symptoms, and they'll suggest fixes.
 NetPilot goes further: its AI agent can diagnose connectivity issues, check routing tables, verify protocol adjacencies, and suggest fixes across all devices in the topology — with access to real device state, not just text.

-Is there a free AI tool for Packet Tracer?
+Is there a free AI tool for Cisco Packet Tracer?

 Yes.
 ChatGPT (free tier), Claude (free tier), and PTBuilder (open source) are all free.
 NetPilot also offers a free tier that includes AI-powered lab design, configuration generation, and .pkt file export.
 The difference is what "free" gets you: text help (ChatGPT/Claude), topology scripting (PTBuilder), or complete configured labs (NetPilot).